HenrikBechmann/react-infinite-grid-scroller/README.md

-    accept, // the array of strings signifying the types of content items accepted by drop enabled, // the current state of dnd for the scroller profile, // a host-provided simple object to assist with identification of the scroller }, targetDndOptions:{
+    accept, // the array of strings signifying the types of content items accepted by drop enabled, // the current state of dnd for the scroller profile, // a host-provided simple object to assist with identification of the scroller dropEffect // an optional prescribed value for use by contained list items }, targetDndOptions:{
     ... // same as sourceDndOptions, but taken from the target scroller